A detailed, clean and helpful resource for an international students in Australia.

 Do extensive research on your desired course, university and state to apply to

 There are hundreds if not thousands of international education providers in Australia ranging from different shapes and sizes.
 It is always wiser to research which state you want to go to among the six states and two territories, the type of university you are looking for if it has the course you want to study.

 Make a note, filter and sort to find the right destination.
-Browse through their website, brochure, chat online with a representative or visit a local agent before you decide.
+Browse through their website, and brochure, chat online with a representative or visit a local agent before you decide.

-Get ready with your english language test result
+Get ready with your English language test result

 It is mandatory to have the required level of English competency to get a student visa.
 You can take English language academic tests like IELTS and PTE.
 Remember, you’ll need a valid passport to book the test.
 You might need to allocate some time to yourself to get ready with the test format, preparation and confidence.
 There are numerous free resources available online for you.